Experimenting with pilot solutions that combine innovation and pragmatism to act at the root of indecent work: this is where RHSF’s expertise lies.

 The experiments will make it possible to validate, with the support of academic experts and international organisations, operational solutions that will be shared with all the players concerned.

-The problem is of a systemic nature.
-Legal workers and their families, in the case of family migrations, are highly exposed when they are foreigners and employed as low-skilled labour.
+The problem is systemic.
+Low-skilled workers – whether they are legal or illegal – and their families, in the case of family migrations, are highly exposed to the risks of abusive work.

-At the origin of these situations: contracts disconnected from reality, recruitment costs and various other costs leading to situations of debt bondage, constraints on workers, unprotected migration…
+At the origin of these situations: contracts not matching reality, recruitment costs and various other costs leading to situations of debt bondage, constraints on workers, unprotected migration…

 Existing initiatives do not meet these challenges.
-When they succeed in making the employer bear the costs of recruitment, they do not question the system in place.
+Some initiatives did succeed in making the employer accept to bear the costs of recruitment.
+However, abusive working conditions persist because the deployment of these new commitments are not monitored and none of the initiatives question the overall system in place.
 In practice, the worker continues to pay fees, often under other names.

 In the entire recruitment chain: